nununo/pyVela2017/README.md

 * A raw TCP network interface.

-Of these, the last two are mostly used for testing and diagnostics, while the first two support the full natural experience: either the "wind sensor" or the "audio sensor" produce a continuous stream of numeric readings where larger numbers correspond to more wind or more sound, respectively.
+Of these, the last two are mostly used for testing and diagnostics, while the first two support the full natural experience: both the "wind sensor" and the "audio sensor" produce a continuous stream of numeric readings where larger numbers correspond to more wind or more sound, respectively.

 Such stream of readings from either the "wind sensor" or the "audio sensor" is handled by an internal processing component called AGD which, in turn, triggers video level playing changes, depending on its own settings.

-AGD keeps track of the latest N readings and calculates a particular form of "aggregated derivative" over those readings: whenever the calculated value rises above a given video level's threshold, AGD triggers that particular video level to start playing.
+AGD keeps track of the latest N readings and calculates a particular form of "aggregated derivative" over those readings: whenever the calculated value rises above a given video level's configurable threshold, AGD triggers that particular video level to start playing.

-A simplified overview of the input chain is depicted below:
+An overview of the input chain is depicted below:
 ```
     +-------------------+
     |    wind sensor    |------+